 CHAPTER 3 – The Message

-Selfishly, maybe, I fantasised about what it would be like to do something else with somebody else.
+Selfishly, maybe, I grabbed my nearby notepad and began to fantasise about what it would be like to do something else with somebody else.
 Mr X: a perfect figment of my imagination.
-I began to daydream about a scenario where we were at a coffee house, rebelliously drinking matcha tea instead of the conventional coffee, discussing our dreams and sharing our love of outdoor adventures and music, and generally exploring all the dynamics life has to offer.
-I didn’t want to sit in a room with some charlatan in a headdress reading prettified cards to me – it seemed stupid.
+I began to daydream about a scenario where we were at a coffee house.
+Both of us would rebelliously drink matcha tea instead of the conventional coffee, and we’d sit in awe at the revelation of our shared dreams and love of outdoor adventures and music, wholly fascinated by the endless journey our conversations could take.
+No part of me wanted to sit in a room with some charlatan in a headdress reading prettified cards to me.
+It seemed stupid.
 But then again, sitting there dreaming about a person who didn’t exist was probably no less ironic.
 Plus, it’s not like I wanted a boyfriend.
 Not really.
 I just wanted someone I could connect with differently; someone who shared and valued the same things that I did and could teach me something new about the world.
-Unbeknown to those around me though, I kept this dream to myself.
+Unbeknown to those around me, though, I kept this dream to myself.
 I didn’t want anyone else to know that there was a measure of me that cared about finding love.
 All they’d do is go on about it, anyway.
-No, I’d made a silent pact – to abstain from such trivial nonsense.
+No, I’d made a silent pact: to abstain from such trivial nonsense.
 I was far too young to settle down.
-What would be the point in being with someone when I still had so much to do and see?
-They’d only get upset that I wasn’t there to eat pizza and watch Netflix with them every Friday night, anyhow.
-With so many things on my list to complete, there’d be no time for such distraction.
+Anyway, what would be the point in being with someone when I still had so much to do and see?
+They’d only get upset that I wasn’t there to eat pizza and watch Netflix with them every Friday night.
+Plus, with so many things on my list to complete, there’d be no time for such trifling distraction.
 Besides, single life is good.
 And I already had plenty of people in my life who provided me with an ample amount of conversational enthral.

 “Skirt or dress?”